How can I lose weight and keep it off?Mar 03, 2018

 Your new lifestyle may seem easy at first.
 You may be able to borrow energy units from other areas in your life for a little while.
 Maybe the thrill of imagining fitting into your favorite dress will give you a few extra energy units.
 Maybe the support of a friend who is also on a diet will buy you some energy units.
 Maybe a massage or acupuncture treatment will also buy you some energy.

 But if you’ve been living in a state of chronic energy debt, the few energy units you borrow here and there aren’t going to be enough to sustain you over the long haul.
 You won’t be able to keep borrowing enough energy units to make up the chronic shortfall.

 So you slide back into your old habits.
 On busy days, you eat some junk food or skip your workout to buy some extra energy.
 And the more you cheat, the easier it gets to do it again.
 Before you know it, you’re back where you started.
 You’ve regained the weight and you feel hopeless.

 This is why the concept of energy is so important.
 If you’ve tried to change unhealthy habits but you’ve had trouble making the changes last, pay attention to your energy flow.
 If you have energy to spend, make the changes.

 But if you don’t have the energy, take a new approach.
 Step back and take some time to get to the root of the problem.
 Figure out the ways you’ve let your energy flow get out of balance.
 Find out how to buy back energy units so that you can apply them to changing your life.

-For more information about energy flow and how it affects your life, sign up for a preview of the New Healing Connection course.
-For a limited time you can view the 10 videos in the energy module for free!
+For more information about energy flow and how it affects your life, sign up for a free preview of the New Healing Connection course.

 Click on the link below to sign up: